berkaygunduzz/berkaygunduzz/README.md

 #### Hi there 👋

-I'm Berkay Gündüz, a freshman CS student at Bilkent University.
+I'm Berkay Gündüz, a junior CS student at Bilkent University.

-To reach me you can send a DM via [Instagram](https://instagram.com/berkay.gz).

 For more information about me, you can check [my website](https://berkaygunduz.gitlab.io).